 Housing and Residence Life place the health and safety of our residents and campus community as our highest priority.
 The amnesty policy is that Housing and Residence Life will not pursue conduct violations for alcohol and drugs if the resident, or another person, is reaching out to address an immediate health and safety concern.
-Immediate health and safety concern includes: someone who is extremely impaired by alcohol or drugs, has experienced sexual violence, is having suicide ideation, etc.
+Immediate health and safety concern includes: someone who is extremely impaired by alcohol or drugs, is experiencing a medical emergency, has experienced sexual violence, is having suicide ideation, etc.

-This policy is meant to put health and safety first by attempting to eliminate a barrier to reaching out for help, which is the fear of receiving disciplinary actions with Housing for having alcohol or drugs.
+This policy is meant to put health and safety first by attempting to eliminate a barrier to reaching out for help, which is the fear of receiving disciplinary actions from Housing for having alcohol or drugs.